Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 | **Transaction Metrics** | Yes  | Yes | N/A |
 | **Transaction Event Sampling** | Yes | No | N/A |

-For more deatiled information about the agents configuration, features and limitations, see:
+For detailed information about the agents configuration, features and limitations, see:

 * [Discovery and Traceability Agents for Axway API Manager](/docs/connect_manage_environ/connect_api_manager/).
 * [Discovery and Traceability Agents for GCP Apigee X](/docs/connect_manage_environ/connect_apigee_x/).